Chevelleboyer/DataStructuresHandbook/set.md

 # Use Cases

 A set is useful when we have a lot of data that has no real order.
-An example of a set would be ingridients for a recipe.
-Often a recipe will call for butter twice, or 2 egg yolks and seperatly call for 2 egg whites.
-This might be because we need to use butter in the pie, and the other butter is meant for the pie crust.
-When we go to the store to shop for the ingridients we don't look at the list and buy 2 tablespoons of butter, then other ingridients, then go grab another 3 tablespoons of butter when we read it again.
-We just care that we need the butter once.
-So we could put all the ingridients into a set and this would efficiently help us shop.
+An example of when a set could be useful would be reading recipes.
+Upon first glance of the cook book you see 1/2 cup of butter is required for the filling so you take it out to thaw and continue.
+Once the filling is made you move on to the crust and see another 1/2 cup of butter is required for the crust so you are stuck waiting for ANOTHER 1/2 cup of butter to thaw.
+This ordeal could have been avoided if all the ingridients were in a set.
+Since sets do not allow for duplicates we would have seen upon first glance that we needed to thaw a total of 1 cup of butter.

 # Example